oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/serialization.md

 This document summarises the serialization efforts of OSCAR, how it is supposed to work, how it works and the overall goal.
 [Serialization](https://en.wikipedia.org/wiki/Serialization) broadly speaking
-is the process of writing data to and reading data from files.
-There are many reasons for needing this feature in OSCAR, but the main reason is communication on mathematics by mathematicians.
+is the process of reading and writing data.
+There are many for needing this feature in OSCAR, but the main reason is communication on mathematics by mathematicians.

 ## How it works
 The mechanism for saving and loading is very simple.
 It is implemented via two